VonHeikemen/lsp-zero.nvim/README.md

 * `library`: a list of paths that the server should analyze.

 By default only the runtime files of neovim and `vim.stdpath('config')` will be included.
-If you wish to add every plugin you'll need to do this.
+To add the path to every plugin you'll need to do this.

 ```lua
 lsp.nvim_workspace({